If you have any of these questions:

 Ok, so you have set up your profile and description.
 What about your content?

-- Post a tweet when you are about to go Live on your channel, and every 2 hours when you’re Live.
+- When you are about to go Live on your channel, and every few hours while you’re Live (during break time), or when you change games.

-- Post tweets about upcoming events on your channel.
+- Post about upcoming events on your channel, and other related news.

 But remember, it’s not just about you.